hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-services.html.md

 ## Step 2: On Terraform Cloud, Add a New VCS Provider

-1. Open Terraform Cloud in your browser and navigate to the “Settings > VCS Providers” pane for your organization.
+1. Open Terraform Cloud in your browser and navigate to the “Settings > VCS Providers” page for your organization.
 Click the “Add VCS Provider” button.

     If you just created your organization, you might already be on this page.
 Otherwise:
     - Click the upper-left organization menu, making sure it currently shows your organization